gg_gaps() is built upon gg_days(), gap_finder(), and gg_state() to

 visualize where gaps and irregular data in a dataset are.
 The function does

-, which are missing timestamps of
+not differentiate between implicit gaps, which are missing timestamps of

-the regular interval, explicit gaps
+the regular interval, explicit gaps, which are NA values.
+Optionally, the

-, which are datapoints that fall outside the
+function shows irregular data, which are datapoints that fall outside the

 regular interval.